DataDog/dd-trace-py/docs/contributing.rst

 Note
 ~~~~

 The note is a brief description of the change.
-It should follow sentence-case capitalization.
+It should consist of full sentence(s) with sentence-case capitalization.
 The note should also follow valid restructured text (RST) formatting.
 See the template release note for
 more details and instructions.